Review articles on this site earn small revenue from purchasing products through affiliate links.

 Twenty Lakes Basin Loop Trail is an excellent trail where you can enjoy spectacular views of the beautiful mountains of the East Sierra Nevada Mountains.
 [Can you die without walking!
 Trip to American National Parks (37)]

-When it comes to common tourist spots in Yosemite National Park, I think most of the areas that span the Yosemite Valley and surrounding areas.
-But actually, I would like to recommend to hikers to the Eastern Sierra area, located along Route 120, which is located outside the eastern gate of the national park, on Tiogapass (road).
+When you think of popular tourist spots in Yosemite National Park, you probably think of the area centered around Yosemite Valley and its surrounding areas.
+However, what I would actually recommend to hikers is the Eastern Sierra area located outside the eastern gate of the national park, along Route 120, which continues along Tioga Pass (Road)

-Many amazing trails spread out, with dynamic landscapes and beautiful lakes making it a paradise for hikers and wildlife.
+With numerous wonderful trails, dynamic scenery, and beautiful lakes, it is a paradise for hikers and wildlife

-Another feature is that when you come here, the number of tourists decreases and the atmosphere changes suddenly.
+When you get here, the number of tourists decreases and the atmosphere changes dramatically

-Hiking information for Twenty Lakes Basin Loop Trail (Photo at the end of August)
+Twenty Lakes Basin Loop Trail hiking information (Photo taken at the end of August)

 Access (car to the trailhead)

-If you enter "Saddlebag Campground" on Google Maps, it will show you the address of the parking lot where the trailhead is located (the signal conditions are poor in this area, so we recommend downloading the map in advance).
+If you enter "Saddlebag Campground" into Google Maps, it will show you the address of the parking lot where the trailhead is located (we recommend downloading the map in advance as the signal is poor in this area)

-The trail starts just before the east gate of Yosemite National Park, and the nearest town is Lee Vining.
-Lee Vining is an area with many campsites and RV parks, making it a perfect base for outdoor activities.
+This trail starts just before the east gate of Yosemite National Park, and the nearest town is Lee Vining.
+Lee Vining is a base point for outdoor enthusiasts, with many campsites and RV parks

-If you are heading from within Yosemite Park, take Tioga Road (120 east) towards the east gate.
-There is a trailhead just outside the gate.
+If you are coming from within Yosemite Park, take Tioga Road (120 east) towards the east gate.
+The trailhead is located just outside the gate

 Good things to carry on hiking